0cjs/sedoc/ee/tools/AS.md

 - `cpu`
 - `org`, `rorg`, `phase`
+- `end`: Terminates reading of code.
+Arbitrary text may be placed after after this line and it will be ignored.
+Optional argument sets the entry point record in the output file.
+(This is the only way to set it.)
 - `segment` (§3.2.13)
 - `save`, `restore` (§3.2.15): XXX Mainly for include files.
 - `assume`